mojofunk/abuild/README.md

 - Modify compiler/link flags for all builds
 - Build from git repository, source tarball, or use existing system binaries.
 - Use bash shell script and python(No powershell)
+- Override Build directory with an environment avariable to be able to use local checkout/extracted tarball/etc for development

 # Design